gonzarascon/tailwind-generator/README.md

-# Help the cook! 🧑‍🍳
+# Tailwind palette generator

-> Let AI help you decide what to cook whit the ingredients that you have at home.
+> Create your custom tailwind palette with the help of AI 💅

 ### How to run this project?